vboyev-MSFT/defender-docs/defender-endpoint/android-intune.md

 ## Deploy on Device Administrator enrolled devices

+(Intune and MDE will be ending support for Device Administrator enrolled devices with access to [Google Mobile Services](/mem/intune/apps/manage-without-gms) (GMS), beginning December 31, 2024.
+Refer to [this article](https://techcommunity.microsoft.com/blog/intunecustomersuccess/intune-ending-support-for-android-device-administrator-on-devices-with-gms-in-de/3915443) for more details.)

 Learn how to deploy Defender for Endpoint on Android with Microsoft Intune Company Portal - Device Administrator enrolled devices.

 ### Add as Android store app